angelobo/SemPubEvaluator/README.md

 ## How to run the evaluation

-The scripts takes as input two directories that contain CSV files with a common structure.
+The script takes as input two directories that contain CSV files with a common structure.
 One directory contain the gold standard, the other the output under evaluation.

-Pairs of corresponding CSV files (with the same name) are compared and results saved in a HTML report.
+Pairs of corresponding CSV files (with the same name) are compared and the results are saved in a HTML report.

-The evaluation is implemented so as to take minor differences into account and to normalize them.
+The evaluation is implemented so as to take minor differences into account and to normalize data.
+For each type of entry (es. article, funding agency, grant, ontology, etc.) specific comparison strategies are implemented (in the ``matchesEntry`` method of the corresponding Entry class).

-Run the script run.php as follows:
+Run the script ``run.php`` as follows:

     run.php <queries.csv> <gold-standard-dirpath> <input-dirpath> <output-dirpath> [-sub=<submission-number>] [-tark=<task-number>]